Advice and guidance for healthcare practitioners on the health needs of migrant patients.

 - COVID-19 antibody test kit guides

-- information for shielding and protecting people defined on medical grounds as extremely vulnerable from COVID-19
+- information for protecting people defined on medical grounds as extremely vulnerable from COVID-19

 - COVID-19: letter to patients on end of shielding programme

-The following translated resources may not have been updated since changes to government guidance on 19 July 2021:
+The following translated resources may not have been updated in line with rapidly changing government guidance:

 - Doctors of the World UK’s translated COVID-19 resources informed by government and NHS advice